-- Our revenues are highly dependent on two customers, both of which have an exclusive arrangement with us, and the loss of either major customer would materially and adversely affect our business, operating results and financial condition. - We have a limited operating history in the online professional networking business, which is a new and unproven market, which makes it difficult to evaluate our future prospects and may increase the risk that we will not be successful.
-Our business and prospects must be considered in light of the significant risks, expenses, and difficulties frequently encountered by Internet companies, especially those dedicated to the social and/or online professional network sector, in their early stage of development. - We expect to face increasing competition in the market for online professional networks from other professional or social networking websites and Internet search companies, among others. - We process, store and use personal information and other data, which subjects us to governmental regulation and other legal obligations related to privacy, and our actual or perceived failure to comply with such obligations could materially harm our business. - Our directors, executive officers and significant stockholders will continue to have substantial control over us after this offering and could limit your ability to influence the outcome of key transactions, including changes of control.
+• Our revenues are highly dependent on two customers - Monster Worldwide, which generated approximately 72% of our revenues for the year ending December 31, 2011 and Apollo Group, which generated approximately 20% of our revenue for the year ending December 31, 2011.
+Both Monster Worldwide and Apollo Group have an exclusive arrangement with us, and the loss of either major customer would materially and adversely affect our business, operating results and financial condition.

+- We began our operations in the online professional diversity networking business in 2007 and online professional networking within specific segments of the population is a new and unproven business concept.
+Our limited operating history and business concept makes it difficult to effectively assess our future prospects.
+Our business and prospects must be considered in light of the significant risks, expenses, and difficulties frequently encountered by Internet companies, especially those dedicated to the social and/or online professional network sector, in their early stage of development. - We expect to face increasing competition in the market for online professional networks from other professional or social networking websites and Internet job search companies such as Facebook, LinkedIn and Doostang, among others. - We process, store and use personal information and other data, which subjects us to governmental regulation and other legal obligations related to privacy, and our actual or perceived failure to comply with such obligations could materially harm our business. - Our directors, executive officers and significant stockholders currently control all the outstanding equity interests of the company, and assuming the completion of this offering (but not the underwriter's over-allotment option) and that no shares of our common stock are purchased in a directed share offering under our newly established customer stock ownership plan, will hold []% of the outstanding shares of our common stock and continue to have substantial control over us after this offering and could limit your ability to influence the outcome of key transactions, including changes of control.